Kevin-Kobler/HTML-Tables/README.md

 	-UNIX will be the backbone of the system, holding the file that contains all the information for the table.

-	-C code processing information from a table, modifing the data file containg that information and creating an HTML table.
+	-C code will process information from a table, modifing the data file containg that information and creating an HTML table.

 	-CGI will connect the webrequest and C code.